 The address of the network device in the network is used for internetworking communication.
+Its address structure looks is shown in the Fig. 2-8.
 It is "classful" because it is split into predefined address classes or categories.

 Each class has its own network range between the network identifier and host identifier in the 32 bits address.
 Each IP address comprises two parts: network identifier (address) and host identifier (address).
 The former indicates the network where the addressed host resides, and the latter indicates the individual host in the network which the address of host refers to.
 And the host identifier must be unique in the same LAN.
 Here the term of IP address we used is version 4, known as IPv4.